 The Queen’s graduate program in Law is a unique program focused on the student.
 We have chosen to keep our program purposefully small.
 The result is an intimate Law School community in which students are able to develop intellectually under the personal mentorship of some of the leading legal scholars in Canada and the world.
 Our Faculty consists of leading legal scholars whose work has been influential nationally and internationally and who take seriously the responsibility of mentoring graduate students.

-Our LL.M. students have the opportunity to spend an eight week term in England in the Global Law Program at the Queen’s International Study Centre located at Herstmonceux Castle in East Sussex.
+LLM Global Law Program - Our LL.M. students have the opportunity to spend an eight week term in England at the Queen’s International Study Centre located at Herstmonceux Castle in East Sussex.
 Please visit Global Law Program for more information.

 Career paths – employment opportunities